Gabriel5934/jef-e-jeb/README.md

-### A website for a Brazilian comic artist to post his comics from the series "Jef e Jeb"
+### A website for a Brazilian comic artist to post his comics from the series "Jef and Jeb"

 #### Front-End
 * Bootstrap